 Do not fill to the absolute maximum in order to allow for thermal expansion of the fuel.
-Fill only to a gap of around 10mm under the filler cap neck.

 8.6 Checking of Engine Oil Level

 Before attempting to check the engine oil level double check that both LANE switches and keyswitch are switched off.
 The oil level is measured with the aircraft in a level attitude and should be between the marks on the dipstick.